joematthews/extreme-angular/README.md

 [Stylelint](https://stylelint.io/) is used to lint CSS and SCSS files in the project.
 It is configured with the [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) and [stylelint-config-standard-scss](https://github.com/stylelint-scss/stylelint-config-standard-scss) configurations.

-Rules for linting are applied separately to `.css` and `.scss` files, and can be customized in [.stylelintrc.json](./.stylelintrc.json).
+Rules for linting are applied separately to `.css` and `.scss` files, and they can be customized in [.stylelintrc.json](./.stylelintrc.json).

 To lint all CSS and SCSS files: